Ok, we see you there looking at the screen and thinking: 💭 What do Fintech companies do, and how can Fintech ads examples help MY business? 🤔

 65% of Americans are visual learners, so using your ads to show rather than tell why your product is the best choice can go a long way.

 Coinbase exemplifies this.
-They’re a digital-currency exchange that specializes in bitcoin, bitcoin cash, Ethereum, Ethereum Classic, and Litecoin Exchange.
+They’re a digital currency exchange and wallet that makes it easy to buy and sell Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, and Litecoin.
 The company uses images in effective ways to illustrate abstract concepts.

 This ad uses a snapshot of the app to give the audience an idea of how the app looks and works, piquing their interest.
 This way, leads have a visual idea of what to expect before they download the app.